zshannp/ChakravuyhaProblem/README.md

-# Prismforce_Zeeshan
+# Chakravyuha Problem Solution by Md Zeeshan
-Solution for the assignment given by Prismforce as coding test ASDE Algorithm Test
+Problme Statement: -
 Imagine Abhimanyu in Chakravyuha.
 There are 11 circles in the Chakravyuha surrounded by different enemies.
 Abhimanyu is located in the innermost circle and has to cross all the 11 circles to reach Pandavas army back.

 Given: